Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 16.26.04 UTC
+- WIB: Jumat, 7 Maret 2025 17.28.28 UTC
-- WITA: Jumat, 7 Maret 2025 17.26.04 UTC
+- WITA: Jumat, 7 Maret 2025 18.28.28 UTC
-- WIT: Jumat, 7 Maret 2025 18.26.04 UTC
+- WIT: Jumat, 7 Maret 2025 19.28.28 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology